koelling/amplimap/docs/index.rst

 amplimap is compatible with most targeted sequencing protocols that generate paired-end short read data.

 For protocols utilising PCR or smMIPs each read should start with a known primer (or targeting arm) sequence, followed by the amplified target DNA.
-Reads can optionally contain a unique molecular identifier (UMI) sequence in front of the primer/arm, which can be used to group reads into families.
+Reads can optionally contain a unique molecular identifier (UMI) sequence in front of the primer, which can be used to group reads into families.
 Data should be available as demultiplexed FASTQ.GZ files, with each pair of files representing a different sample.

 For capture-based protocols data can be provided in FASTQ.GZ or unmapped/mapped BAM format, which may contain UMIs as BAM tags.